chrisgleissner/loom-webflux-benchmarks/README.md

 ### Constant 10k users with client-side delay

-Like the earlier scenario, but wait each user waits a random time between 1s and 3s between consecutive requests.
-This thus reduces the load and better mimics user interactions.
+Like the earlier scenario, but each user waits a random time of between 1s and 3s between consecutive requests.
+This reduces the load and better mimics real user interactions with a service, assuming the service calls are driven by user interactions with a website that relies on the service under test.

 #### Virtual Threads